Foxwoods Casino Philadelphia: History

-On February 26, 2009, it was announced that the developers were looking into locating their new casino onto three floors of the former Strawbridge's flagship store, which was vacant and owned by the Pennsylvania Real Estate Investment Trust, the owners of The Gallery.
+On February 26, 2009, it was announced that the developers were looking into locating their new casino onto three floors of the former Strawbridge's flagship store, which was vacant and owned by the PREIT, the owners of The Gallery.

 The difficulties Foxwoods has faced in Philadelphia also highlight the challenges of building an urban casino.
 Casino companies, for the most part, have avoided such plays in the US, sticking to less controversial rural, suburban or riverboat locations, industry observers say.
 Casino developers almost always face complaints about traffic and the impact on nearby residential areas wherever they build, but such concerns become particularly intense amid densely packed city neighborhoods.

 The Control Board started to threaten that they would revoke the license.
 In February 2010, Steve Wynn was brought in as the managing partner of the project.
 The location was returned to its original Waterfront site, and Wynn said that there would be no hotel built on the location.
 However, on April 8, 2010, Wynn announced that his company was withdrawing from the project, three days after presenting plans for the Foxwoods site to the Pennsylvania Gaming Control Board.
 On October 26, 2010, Harrah's Entertainment (pending signing final agreement) announced they would buy a one-third stake and be in charge of operations in the casino.

 On December 16, 2010, the Gaming Control Board voted to revoke the casino's license in a 6 to 1 vote after the venture failed to secure funding.